SinaSafari/BMAC/Docs/README.md

 ***
 ## **Working wits CLI**
 ### ***Importing Data***
-There are some cli commands in `package.json` for seeding the database. you can use them by simply adding `yarn [command name]` or `npm run [command name]`. the list of the is like below:
+There are some npm commands in `package.json` for seeding the database. you can use them by simply adding `yarn [command name]` or `npm run [command name]`. the list of the is like below:

 - `data:import`: imports all the sample data for all of models